shivasiddharth/GassistPi-Documentation/docs/customization.rst

-Adding YouTube Data API and generating API key
+Adding YouTube Data API and Generating API Key
 -----------------------------------------------
 1. Go to the projects page_ on your Google Cloud Console.

       .. _page: https://console.cloud.google.com/project
 2. Select your project from the list.
 3. On the left top corner, click on the hamburger icon or three horizontal stacked lines.
-4. Move your mouse pointer over "API and services" and choose "credentials".
+4. Move your mouse pointer over **API and services** and choose **Credentials**.
 5. Click on create credentials and select API Key and choose close.
 Make a note of the created API Key and enter it in the config.yaml script at the indicated location.
-6. "From the API and services" option, select library and in the search bar type youtube, select "YouTube Data API v3" API and click on "ENABLE".
+6. "From the API and services" option, select library and in the search bar type **youtube**, select **YouTube Data API v3** API and click on "ENABLE".
 7. In the API window, click on "All API Credentials" and in the drop down, make sure to have a tick (check mark) against the API Key that you just generated.

 .. note::